-A sophont who ascends to the next toposophic level retains some aspects of eir former personality, unlike one who transcends and becomes essentially different.
-For this reason an ascending sophont (an ascendee) may choose to use special software and hardware in order to interact with eir former associates more easily.
+A sophont who ascends to the next toposophic level retains continuity with eir former identity, unlike one who transcends.
+However even ascendees are by no means guaranteed to retain a similar personality or interests.
+For this reason an ascending sophont (an ascendee) may choose to use special ultratech software and hardware in order to attempt to retain a goal and/or interact with eir former associates more easily.

-Ascension compensation mods (or comp-mods) are adjustments to an ascending sophont's reward pathways that allow em to enjoy activities e engaged in pre-ascension, despite the fact that such activities become trivially simple at eir new toposophic level.
-The most common use is for ascendees who want to maintain fulfilling social interactions with loved ones who will not ascend with em.
+Ascension compensation mods (or comp-mods) are adjustments to an ascending sophont's reward pathways that allow em to retain goals or enjoy activities e engaged in pre-ascension, despite the fact that such may activities become trivially simple at eir new toposophic level.
+The most common use is for ascendees who want to maintain fulfilling social interactions with their origin culture.
 Occasionally, an ascendee will apply a comp-mod for a recreational activity e considers a strong part of eir identity.
 More often, however, such ascendees prefer to seek a highly abstracted version of their former pastime that continues to engage their higher toposophic intellect.

 Many transapient cultures reject comp-modding as a form of stagnation comparable to soobooism.
 However, quality ultratech mods rarely cause mental instability.
-There have been cases where ascendees have become obsessed with their chosen activity, completely unable to become bored with it.
-Though, for the most part, this only occurs when a homegrown mod does not receive a sufficient training period.
+There have been cases where ascendees have become obsessed with their chosen activity, even to the point of perversion.
+Though, for the most part, this doesn't boil over into a full blown instability.

 Most comp-mods work by implementing a non-sentient subroutine within the user's exoself to learn the various pleasurable brain states that occur while performing the chosen activity.
 This requires the sophont to frequently engage in the activity for some training period prior to ascending.
 For a typical nearbaseline using a quality mod, the training period is usually several weeks.
 Data retained by the ascendee's exoself is often invaluable in many ways when ever the ascended individual attempts to recall eir former self after the ascension process is completed, as it may include many details that the ascendee was not consciously aware of.

-After the sophont ascends, the mod evokes the learned emotional state whenever the transapient (or eir avatar) engages in the activity.
+During ascension the mod evolves along with the increasingly complex reward algorithms of the individual, attempting to maintain a comparable devotion despite major cognitive differences.
 Transapients who have used comp-mods suggest that the type of enjoyment is not quite identical after ascension but the differences are subtle and not easily explained to modosophonts.

 - Ascension, Resistance to